Patric/bollard-service-app/README.md

 ```
 ionic cap run android --livereload --external --ssl
 ```
-to run application on native device use (common wi-fi network for PC and smartphone may be needed).
+to run application on native device use (shared wi-fi network for PC and smartphone may be needed).
 Android Studio will be required.
 ```
 ionic cap run android --livereload --external
 ```